 This course examines the history of Ancient Europe up to the fifteenth century.
-It seeks to introduce students to the history of pre capitalist transformation in Europe before capitalism, in particular the formation of states in Europe and the emergence of feudalism.
+It seeks to introduce students to the history of pre capitalist Europe.
+By so doing, the course grapples with the historical change and transformation in Europe before capitalism, in particular the formation of states in Europe and the emergence of feudalism.